flngsquirrl/LittleLemonOnboarding-RN/README.md

 </details>

 ## Implementation details
-Build with Expo and React Native libraries.
+Built with Expo and React Native libraries.

 ## Build instructions
 - clone the repo